Are you experiencing COVID-19 symptoms and exposure:

 - AND, along with possible exposure, are experiencing fever, cough, or shortness of breath?

-Sioux Center Health Drive-Thru Test Iowa Clinic is located on the north side of the hospital campus, 1101 9th Street SE, under the temporary building.
+Sioux Center Health Drive-Thru Test Iowa is located on the north side of the hospital campus, 1101 9th Street SE, under the temporary building.
 Click here to view map.
-The site is open for testing through the end of October Monday – Friday from 1 PM – 3 PM.
+The site is open for testing Monday through Thursday from 1 PM – 2 PM.

 Test Iowa testing criteria allows any Iowan to be tested, regardless of symptoms or potential exposure to the virus.
 Individuals who wish to be tested at the site must first complete an online assessment at Testiowa.com, select Sioux Center Health as the location, and then you will prompted to pick a time slot to be tested.
 There are a limited number of appointments per day and are scheduled on a first come first serve basis.
 Once registered, you will receive an electronic QR code from test Iowa.
 When you arrive at your scheduled appointment time, you will enter the temporary building from the east.
 You will need your personal identification card and QR code.
 Your results will be emailed to you from Test Iowa approximately in 3 days.
 For more information on the testing, please go to Testiowa.com.